-Bad web traffic includes bot traffic and is increasing every day, and what is worrisome is that with every passing day more people are running into this problem – which they ought to fix sooner rather than later.
-In this article, we will see how bad traffic affects the credibility, and revenue of your online business, and what you can do to prevent it.
+Bad web traffic includes bot traffic which is increasing every day, and what is worrisome is that with every passing day, more people are running into this problem – which they ought to fix sooner rather than later.
+In this article, we will see how bad traffic affects the credibility and revenue of your online business and what you can do to prevent it.

 Table of Contents